Learn how to identify hypothermia and assign the appropriate ICD-10-CM codes here.

 Hypothermia and Its Etiology

 There are basically two major types of hypothermia, according to MedicineNet.com.
-One type is accidental and the other type is intentional.
+One type is accidental, and the other type is intentional.
 Accidental usually happens when the body is exposed to cold temperatures that lower the body temperature.
-Incidental hypothermia is when the body temperature is lowered by a medical procedure.
-For the purpose of this article, we are going to discuss accidental hypothermia, which is what Uncle Jim experienced.
+Intentional hypothermia is when a medical procedure is performed to lower the body temperature.
+In this article, we are going to discuss accidental hypothermia, which is what Uncle Jim experienced.

 Hypothermia is a potentially serious condition that occurs when the body gets cold and loses heat faster than the body can make it.
-The body temperature drops to less than 96.08 degrees Fahrenheit (35.6 Celsius) and can be caused by cold water, getting cold in wet clothes, living in a cold home, and not having the appropriate dry clothing on for protection.
+The body temperature drops to less than 96.08 °F (35.6 °C) and can be caused by cold water, getting cold in wet clothes, living in a cold home, and not having the appropriate dry clothing on for protection.
 Hypothermia is more common in the winter due to greater exposure, but it can also develop in milder climates.

-When a person is exposed to cold temperatures, most of the heat loss escapes through the skin, and the rest is exhaled by the lungs.
+When a person is exposed to cold temperatures, most of the heat loss escapes through the skin, and the lungs exhale the rest.
 The hypothalamus is the part of the brain that controls body temperature, and it responds to body temperature changes by bringing them back in line.

 As the body temperature falls, the core tries to warm itself as much as possible by keeping blood away from the skin and losing heat to the environment.
-The blood flow is directed to the heart, lungs, kidney, and brain, and this leads to possible frostbite of the fingers, toes, hands, feet, ears, and nose.
-When the body temperature falls to about 95 F (35 C), the heart, nervous system, and other organs stop working properly.
+The blood flow is directed to the heart, lungs, kidney, and brain, leading to possible frostbite of the fingers, toes, hands, feet, ears, and nose.
+When the body temperature falls to about 95 °F (35 °C), the heart, nervous system, and other organs stop working correctly.
 This can result in heart and respiratory system failure.